 2 Pros of Buying Directly from Printer Brands

-Now that we have working definitions of printer brands and print vendors, let’s look at some of the pros to buying directly from a major printer brand:
+Now that we have working definitions of printer brands and print vendors, let’s take a closer look at some of the pros of buying directly from a major printer brand:

 1. More Variety of Products

-Because brands directly manufacture the product they sell and are usually larger companies, they will naturally carry all their products available for purchase, assuming they are in stock.
+Many brands directly manufacture the products they sell.
+Since they are usually larger companies, they naturally carry all their available products for purchase, as long as they are in stock.

 As a general rule, printer brands will almost always have greater inventory levels than the companies they partner with.